 Counselling details for a few Law Entrance Exams

-National Law University Odisha, Cuttack will conduct CLAT 2019 Counselling in the second week of June 2019.
+CLAT Counselling is usually conducted in the second week of June each year.
 Candidates need to attend the counselling in online mode.
-Candidates whose name will appear in the merit, will be issued call letters to attend the Counselling as a medium to seek admissions into 20 NLUs (National Law Universities) participating in the CLAT 2019.
+Candidates whose name will appear in the merit will be issued call letters to attend the Counselling as a medium to seek admissions into 20 NLUs (National Law Universities) participating in CLAT.

 - View the NLUs allotted to them according to the seat allotment list (according to the merit list and preferred choices) in Round-I of counseling.

-- Deposit fees, an amount of Rs.
-50,000 as counselling fee in the stipulated time.
+- The fees, an amount of Rs.
+50,000 usually needs to be deposited, as counselling fee in the stipulated time.

 Note: Those who fail to deposit the fees in the stipulated time may lose their allotted NLU seat.
 Admission opportunity to NLU and CLAT candidature even as their names will be dropped from the CLAT merit list.